mascaldotfr/CoRT/collect/README.md

 The dataset is available at: https://hail.thebus.top/cortdata/data.txt

+## Deployment

+- You need a PHP capable webserver and that's it.
+Put `submit.php` in some place on your server.
+- The file is compressed to `data.txt.gz` at every run for people having static gzip compression enabled on their server (i let you google that as it's not mandatory).
+- In case you get a weird setup, don't forget to ensure that the user running php is allowed to write files in the same directory than `submit.php`.

 ## Data exploitation

 A simple python exploit code can be found at [exploit.py](exploit.py) in this